liamnewmarch/liamnewmarch.co.uk/about/index.md

 # About

-My name is Liam Newmarch and I’m a <span class="insert-age">twenty-something</span> web developer.
+My name is Liam Newmarch and I’m a <insert-age date-of-birth="1987/12/01">twenty-odd</insert-age> year old web developer.
 I live in London and work for a company called [Potato](https://p.ota.to).

 I’m originally from Stockton-on-Tees in the North East of England but left in 2007 to study New Media at the University of Leeds.